Imen-ks/eCommerce/README.md

    - returns the Payment Intent’s client secret, the Ephemeral Key’s secret, the Customer’s id, and the publishable key to the app.

 > [!NOTE]
-> For performance purposes, Glitch’s projects sleep after 5 minutes.
+> For performance purposes, Render’s projects sleep after 15 minutes.
 Therefore, one may experience delay when interacting with the app during the processes involving calls to the server (i.e. `Sign Up` & `Checkout`).

 ## Database